bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) runtime: O(n)
-Given n, it looks like the amount would double resulting a linear complexity.
+Given n, it looks like the amount would double resulting a linear complexity

 b) runtime: O(n^2)
-Quadratic Time because it is a loop within a loop.
+Quadratic Time since its a loop within a loop.

 c) runtime: O(n)